Talk of the Triangle Podcast

 People, places + events worth talking about.

-Midtown and Cary Living magazines’ “Talk of the Triangle” podcast introduces listeners to the fascinating people, places, events and activities that make this region such an enriching place to live.
+Midtown, 5 West and Triangle Family magazines’ “Talk of the Triangle” podcast introduces listeners to the fascinating people, places, events and activities that make this region such an enriching place to live.

 Episode 6: Capital City Ghosts, Part 2

 In this episode, we talk with The Ghost Guild Executive Director Nelson Nausse, along with Guild members Kara Leinfelder, creative director for the North Carolina Museum of History; and Al Parker, who has created a collection of “ghastly” ghost tours of the Triangle, available on the Durham-based Built Story app.
 Learn about their experiences conducting paranormal investigations.

 In this episode, we talk with Ernest Dollar, author and Director of the Raleigh City Museum and Pope House, about his book, work and experience with ghost stories in the Triangle.
 We discuss local history and some of the souls who may still be wandering around Raleigh.

 Episode 4: Bolognese and Bourbon

 Bolognese + Bourbon.
 This episode introduces you to Executive Chef Oscar Gnapi, at the helm for Fenton’s new Colleta Italian Food & Wine restaurant in Cary; and Brandon McCraney, owner of Olde Raleigh Distillery in Zebulon.